 Q4.
 Do you think in terms of scarcity or abundance?

 Ans.
 To believe there are enough resources to go around is to have an abundance mindset.
-On the other hand, the scarcity mindset is characterised by feelings of competition and deprivation.
+On the other hand, the scarcity mindset is characterized by feelings of competition and deprivation.
 You might believe that someone else achieving something indicates that you have somehow lost something if you are operating from a position of scarcity.

 Q5.
 How do you deal with scarcity in your daily life?